FC Barcelona Femení: Rivalries

 Barcelona Femení's first rivalry was against local rivals Espanyol, against whom they played their first matches in 1971.
 The first league match between them, in 1988, resulted in a 2–2 draw; though most teams in the league at the time were from the Barcelona area, the Derbi Femení was still a highlighted fixture.
-However, in the 21st century, the teams have experienced opposite fortunes, with Espanyol being dominant while Barcelona struggled and vice versa.

 The main rivalry for Barcelona Femení was Atlético Madrid, with the two teams having similar prominence and success within Spain and Europe in the 2010s, as well as having playing styles that contrasted each other.
 Barcelona and Athletic Club Bilbao also shared a rivalry in Spain in the 2000s and early 2010s, seeing large attendances at the San Mamés for their matches.
 In the 2012–13 season, Barcelona were at one stage 8 points behind Athletic before winning the league on the last day at San Mamés.
 Barcelona, Atlético and Athletic were the first major professional women's teams in Spain, sustaining league rivalries because they were the three largest teams for quite some time.
 Most other large clubs (i.e. those with historic men's teams) did not incorporate women's sections until 2018 or later, so the other women's teams prior to this were smaller or independent.

 Real Madrid incorporated a women's section in 2020.
 After their matches that season, Losada dismissed the idea that the teams had a rivalry: "For me, it's not a clásico but on a media level it helps that at last they're in our league.
 Those who don't follow women's football might think it's a clásico; those that do, know it's not."
 Real Madrid improved in the following seasons, and though Barcelona did, too – having always beaten Real Madrid by 2024 – staff and players at Barcelona said that a stronger Real Madrid was important to keep up the competitive status of the league and for the global image of the game, with Caroline Graham Hansen saying "[El Clásico] is a big game, a game the whole world knows and it's important that it reflects the level in the women's game."

 Barcelona also has rivalries in the Champions League, including against Wolfsburg and Lyon, the latter of which were champions in the first two finals Barcelona lost.
 After the first lost final, reaching Lyon's level became an aspiration or "obsession" for Barcelona; Lyon were called Barcelona's bestia negra ahead of Barcelona defeating them for the first time in 2024.